Services

 Why do we prescribe antidepressants?

-1 in 10 people in Ireland experience depression at any one time, and many people are using antidepressants to help.
-Prof. Jim Lucey, Psychiatrist and Medical Director of St Patrick's Mental Health services was on Today with Sean O'Rourke to discuss the issue.
+Professor Jim Lucey, Psychiatrist and Medical Director of St Patrick's Mental Health Services (SPMHS) was on RTÉ's Today with Sean O'Rourke to discuss the issue.

 It’s time to make available the full range of psychotherapeutic treatments fit for a 21st century mental health service.

-Around the globe and especially in the world’s richest nations more prescriptions for antidepressants are being written than ever before.
-Research shows that 11% of adults in the USA are taking antidepressants*.
-The league table produced by the OECD reveals the order of countries with the highest use of antidepressants: Iceland, Australia, Canada, Denmark, Sweden, Portugal, the UK, Finland and Belgium make up the list of the top ten antidepressant prescribers.
+Around the globe and especially in the world’s richest nations, more prescriptions for antidepressants are being written than ever before.
+Research shows that 11% of adults in the United States are taking antidepressants*.
+The league table produced by the Organisation for Economic Cooperation and Development (OECD) reveals the order of countries with the highest use of antidepressants: Iceland, Australia, Canada, Denmark, Sweden, Portugal, the United Kingdom, Finland and Belgium make up the list of the top ten antidepressant prescribers.

-Various explanations have been offered for these variations, such as the effect of regional differences in price or variations in prescribing practice, or the obvious regional differences in socio economic pressures post the 2008 crash.
+Various explanations have been offered for these variations, such as the effect of regional differences in price or variations in prescribing practice, or the obvious regional differences in socio-economic pressures after the 2008 crash.
 All of these are plausible.
 It’s also possible that the differing proportions of people in each community with medical cards might have a bearing.

 The situation in Northern Ireland provides a useful basis for this study.
 Antidepressant prescription rates in the North far exceed those of the England, Wales or the rest of Ireland.
 They were also higher than levels found in 23 other countries featured in a global OECD study.
 In one six-month period examined, GPs in the North prescribed enough antidepressants to give every man, woman and child a 27-day supply at the “defined daily dosage” limits.
 In England, GPs prescribed enough for 10 daily doses per patient.
 The figure in Wales was 19.
 The North of Ireland’s prescription levels are higher than UK or any other Irish region with a similar economic profile, or similar or higher rate of depression.